dependents/Dependents/readme.md

 * Find JavaScript modules that depend on the current JavaScript module.
 * Jump to a dependency

-Currently supporting: AMD modules and Mac OSX
+Currently supporting: AMD modules

-Not currently supported but planned: CommonJS modules, Windows OS, Linux OS.
-Pull requests welcome!
+Not currently supported but planned: CommonJS modules

 ### Usage